ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ### Publication and Updated Dates for Pages

-The default layout includes a component to make handling publication and updated dates for pages easier that matches the style of pages published on the Ontario.ca CMS.
+The default layout includes a component to make handling publication and updated dates for pages easier that matches the style of pages published with the Ontario.ca CMS.

 Any pages using it should include the following in their YAML front matter: